backup/backup/README.md

 ### Automatic backups

-Since Backup is a simple command line utility, you should write a crontask to invoke it periodically.
-I recommend you use [Whenever](https://github.com/javan/whenever) to manage your crontab.
-It'll allow you to write to the crontab in pure Ruby, it provides an elegant DSL to do so, for example:
+Since Backup is an easy-to-use command line utility, you should write a crontask to invoke it periodically.
+I recommend using [Whenever](https://github.com/javan/whenever) to manage your crontab.
+It'll allow you to write to the crontab using pure Ruby, and it provides an elegant DSL to do so.
+Here's an example:

 ``` rb
 every 6.hours do